Skip to main content

 All the dissertations are compulsorily uploaded to the website of the faculty or department, after their approval and final evaluation.

-The Ministry of Education and Religious Affairs has recently created an electronic platform for postgraduate study programmes (PMS).
+The Ministry of Education, Religious Affairs and Sports has recently created an electronic platform for postgraduate study programmes (PMS).
 The platform offers information on prospective programmes, fees, application procedure etc.

 Employability